muir/drbd-lxd/README.md

 sudo sysctl -p /etc/sysctl.conf
 ```

-Note: This same thing may be needed inside containers
+Note: This same thing may be needed inside containers.

 ### Partition your DRBD disks.